Houman-HM/mrpf_local_planner/README.md

 ## Details
 The local planner features a robots_configuration YAML file in which the parameters related to each robot in a robot fleet should be set.
 One should set in the robots_configuration YAML the velocity topic and base_footprint parameter for each robot.
-In addition, the pose of each robot in the base footprint should be mentioned/
+In addition, the pose of each robot in the base footprint should be mentioned.